Rootkalilinuxok/frametech-sl/README.md

   <img src="https://github.com/arhamkhnz/next-shadcn-admin-dashboard/blob/main/media/dashboard.png?version=5" alt="Dashboard Screenshot" width="75%">
 </div>

+---

 ## Project Vision

 The goal is to create an open-source admin template that includes multiple example screens, prebuilt sections, and thoughtfully designed UI patterns, all supported by a clean architecture and proper project setup.

 It aims to serve as a strong starting point for SaaS platforms, internal dashboards, and admin panels, with built-in support for multi-tenancy, RBAC, and feature-based scaling.

+---

 ## Overview

 This project uses `Next.js 15 (App Router)`, `TypeScript`, `Tailwind CSS v4`, and `Shadcn UI` as the main stack.
 It also includes `Zod` for validation, `ESLint` and `Prettier` for linting and formatting, and `Husky` for pre-commit hooks.

-This will support `React Hook Form`, `Zustand`, `TanStack Table`, and other related utilities, and will be added with upcoming screens.
+It supports `React Hook Form`, `Zustand`, `TanStack Table`, and other related utilities, and will be added with upcoming screens.
 RBAC (Role-Based Access Control) with config-driven UI and multi-tenant UI support are also planned as part of the feature roadmap.

 The current version uses the [Tweakcn Tangerine](https://tweakcn.com/) theme for UI.